The best pillows for neck pain that will help you wake up without aches and stiffness

 Updated on

 According to the British Chiropractic Association, we’ll suffer from one, if not more, episodes of neck pain during our lives.
 The cause of this pain isn’t always clear, it could be triggered by stress or by the way we stand or sit.
 However, the most common cause of neck pain can be from sleeping with the wrong type of pillow.
-Did you know that there are specific pillows which are better for side sleepers for example.
+Did you know that there are specific pillows which are better for side sleepers, for example that will offer more support for your neck?

 Pros